Struggling to get interviews?

 To make your own relevant skills bullet points more effective, take a cue from the above example and add details like the type of project, any software or tools you used, and how your efforts helped reach a desired result.

-Hiring managers also love to see hard numbers on a resume, so feel free to mention the following numbers whenever relevant:
+Employers also love to see hard numbers on a resume, so mention the following metrics whenever relevant:

 3. Include a concise professional experience section